How OpenAI Showed Silicon Valley’s Ugly-Side

 The future of AI governance

-We can hope that a stronger board of more engaged figures will help keep OpenAI on the right track, and deliver an outcome which will satisfy both the cautious and the keen.
-A board with some real heavyweights from the world of tech, with the clout to guide Altman.
+We can hope that a stronger board of more engaged figures will help keep OpenAI on the right track and deliver an outcome that will satisfy both the cautious and the keen.
+A board with some real heavyweights from the world of tech with the clout to guide Altman.
 A board like the OpenAI board of 2019, but with firmer commitment.
-Even then, it would operate under a ‘Sword of Damoclese’, representing Altman’s willingness to walk away with the team, and Nadella’s willingness to provide a home.
+Even then, it would operate under a ‘Sword of Damocles,’ representing Altman’s willingness to walk away with the team and Nadella’s willingness to provide a home.

 Over the years, Musk has expressed regret for taking Tesla public, and flirted with the idea of reversing the move.
 Mostly that has to do with dealing with short sellers, a phenomenon unique to public companies.
 The other features, like publishing quarterly statements and shareholders’ meeting reports, have all helped build trust in the Tesla brand through added transparency.
 Those additional duties certainly don’t appear to have slowed Tesla down.

 In fact, if you go back a few years, the argument that OpenAI should go public for the purpose of ensuring transparency was also raised.
-At the time, the argument against that proposition was that public companies have a duty to ‘maximise shareholder value’ by generating profit - which should not be a priority for OpenAI.
-Today, it appears that no such conflict exists anyway as OpenAI is already focused on maximising revenue.
-There’s also no real legal precedent to bind OpenAI to maximising profit, should they decide to change strategy.
+At the time, the argument against that proposition was that public companies have a duty to ‘maximize shareholder value’ by generating profit - which should not be a priority for OpenAI.
+Today, it appears that no such conflict exists anyway, as OpenAI is already focused on maximizing revenue.
+There’s also no real legal precedent to bind OpenAI to maximize profit, should they decide to change strategy.

 It doesn’t matter how arcane the corporate structure is, ambitious private companies with private investors are fundamentally biassed towards profit and rapid growth.
 Public companies generally have less extreme growth expectations, and enforce standards on transparency and accountability.
 That seems like a far more robust and comprehensive solution to OpenAI’s dilemma, and a possible future for all organisations like it.